Ngnghm/ngnghm.github.io/_src/posts/1111-11-11-chapter-9-build.md

-    Title: Chapter 9: Build Systems
+    Title: Chapter 9: Build Systems and Modularity
     Date: 2016-04-26T04:05:06
-    Tags: Build, Meta, Developing, Division of Labor, In The Large
+    Tags: Build, Meta, Developing, Division of Labor, In The Large, Modularity

 In my various professional endeavors,
 I had to deal a lot with build systems: